micmejia/bible-dump/NKJV/Matthew/Matt 5.md

 "Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.

 ###### 18
-For assuredly, I say to you, till heaven and earth pass away, one [^b]jot or one [^c]tittle will by no means pass from the law till all is fulfilled.
+For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled.

 ###### 19
 Whoever therefore breaks one of the least of these commandments, and teaches men so, shall be called least in the kingdom of heaven; but whoever does and teaches _them,_ he shall be called great in the kingdom of heaven.